There are no COVID-19 testing or vaccination requirements for travellers entering St Martin and St Barthélemy.

-You should ensure that your passport has at least 3 months of validity after the date you intend to leave St Martin and St Barthélemy.
+Your passport must have at least 3 months’ validity remaining after the date you intend to leave St Martin and St Barthélemy.

 If you hold a British citizen passport, you do not need a visa to enter St Martin or St Barthélemy for stays of up to 3 months.
 If you hold another type of British passport or want to stay longer than 3 months, check with the French Ministry of Foreign Affairs or contact the Consulate General of France in the UK.

 Carry your residence document, as well as your passport, when entering or exiting St Martin or St Barthélemy.
 If you have applied but not yet received your document, carry your certificate of application.
 You will have received this as an email.

 Vaccination requirements (other than COVID-19)

 At least 8 weeks before your trip, check the vaccinations and certificates you need in TravelHealthPro’s French overseas territories in the Carribean guide.

 There are strict rules about goods that can be brought into and taken out of St Martin or St Barthélemy.
 You must declare anything that may be prohibited or subject to tax or duty.

 There is no physical border between the French and Dutch territories on the island of St Martin and people and goods may travel freely between the 2 sides of the island.